duarteinov8/meetit-nextjs/ROADMAP.md

 - Next.js 14 app router and server components are being utilized effectively
 - Azure services are integrated for comprehensive meeting management
 - Real-time transcription is implemented with Azure Speech Services
 - Meeting features are being built with scalability and real-time capabilities in mind
+- **Security improvements are critical before production deployment**